 2. Where do you want to clean?
 Decide on demographics for your service area.
 Trust me, YOU DO NOT WANT TO WASTE TIME RUNNING ALL OVER YOUR TOWN.
 You will lose money in travel time.
 So, decide where you want to clean and concentrate growing your service in one area at a time.
 Then feel free to branch out.

 Just remember this: Start Simple – Grow Smart.

 3. There may be initial start-up costs for starting your residential cleaning service, even if you choose not to go with a franchise.
 The costs can be minimal but you will need some money for somethings.

 4. Based upon your experience, determine what type of cleaning products you want to use.
 Traditional or green.
 It’s really left up to you.
 Honestly, you can do both.

 1. Think about why you’re starting a residential cleaning business.
 Seriously.
-Keeping your #1 goal top of mind will keep you inspired and motivated to move past any obstacles that may come your way.
+Remembering your #1 goal will keep you inspired and motivated to move past any obstacles that may come your way.

 2. Your business’ name.
 Something that describes you and your services.
 Something catchy like, “Making Homes Spotless Residential Cleaning Services”.
 In this day and age, SEO matters!
 You’ll want the word “cleaning”, or “maids”, or “clean” in you business’ name.